 We can see how website accessibility has a strong relationship with essential elements of search engine optimization (SEO).
 Almost without exception, Google ranks websites with accessibility techniques included in metadata, content, visual design, and development better in organic search.
 Why?
 Search engine crawlers can’t see or hear, and they only use a keyboard, similar to many people with disabilities.
 While accessibility is not a direct ranking factor, incorporating elements of accessibility aligns with many core search engine optimization techniques that PHPKB knowledge base software offers.

-So, it is advised to use an accessible knowledge base management solution like PHPKB software that lets your information accessible to all individuals.
+So, it is advised to use an accessible knowledge management system like PHPKB software that lets your information accessible to all individuals.

 TRY BEFORE YOU BUY